International Students

 Navigating the US Job Hunt: Tips for International Students

 Securing internships as an international student in the US can be challenging, but by following these strategies, you can increase your chances of success:While online applications are common, they often get lost in the shuffle.
-Stand out by tasking a more direct approach:
+Stand out by taking a more direct approach:

 - Applying Online: When job hunting online use resources designed to help international students such as GoinGlobal, Handshake, or Parker Dewey.